 Why You Should Replace Your Car Seat After A Crash For Increased Car Seat Safety

-Most car seats need to be replaced if they were in a vehicle that experience a crash — even if the child was NOT in the car seat booster during the crash.
+Many car seats do need to be replaced if they were in a vehicle that is involved in a crash — even if the child was NOT in the car seat during the crash.
 Crash forces can be extreme.
+The seat will withstand some crash energy even if the seat were empty.

 In the past the National Highway Traffic Safety Administration (NHTSA) recommended to replace a child restraint whenever it was in a crash no matter the severity of the crash.

-However, NHTSA has revised that recommendation in an attempt to reduce the number of children without a child restraint while their crashed restraint is being replaced and reduce costs for consumers and insurance companies.
+NHTSA revised that recommendation in an attempt to reduce the number of children without a child restraint while parents replace their crashed restraint and to reduce costs for consumers and insurance companies.

 NHTSA Cites Child Car Seat Safety Studies